Section508Coordinators/TrustedTester5.1/Documents/alternate.md

 ##### Evaluate Results:

-If the following is **TRUE**, then the content **PASSES.** If the following is **FALSE**, then this Test Condition **DOES NOT APPLY** **(DNA)**:
+If the following is **TRUE**, then the content **PASSES.** If the following is **FALSE**, then this Test Condition **FAILS**:

-1. The mechanism used to reach the accessible equivalent version passes all applicable Test Conditions.
+1. The mechanism used to reach the proposed accessible equivalent version passes all applicable Test Conditions.

-Either test condition 1.C OR 1.D must **PASS** for a conforming alternate version to exist.
+Either test condition 1.C OR 1.D must **PASS** for a proposed conforming alternate version.
 If the result of test condition 1.C is:

 -   **PASSES**, mark 1.D as **DOES NOT APPLY (DNA)**, continue testing 1.E.

 <!-- -->

--   **DOES NOT APPLY (DNA)**, because:

-    -   the test condition was not applicable (the non-conforming version was not the first presented version), continue testing 1.D.

-    -   the mechanism from the non-conforming page is not accessible, mark 1.D and 1.E as **DOES NOT APPLY (DNA)** and continue testing all versions with subsequent test conditions.

 ###### Note: